Skip to content

 worst_best_time_complexity.rb

-It's important to note that the best-case time complexity is rarely used in practice, as it is usually only achievable under very low probabilities and might be misleading.
-The worst-case time complexity is more practical as it provides a safety value for efficiency, allowing us to confidently use the algorithm.
+It is worth noting that we rarely use best-case time complexity in practice, because it can usually only be achieved with a very small probability and may be somewhat misleading.
+The worst-case time complexity is more practical because it gives a safety value for efficiency, allowing us to use the algorithm with confidence.

-From the above example, it's clear that both the worst-case and best-case time complexities only occur under "special data distributions," which may have a small probability of occurrence and may not accurately reflect the algorithm's run efficiency.
-In contrast, the average time complexity can reflect the algorithm's efficiency under random input data, denoted by the \(\Theta\) notation.
+From the above example, we can see that both worst-case and best-case time complexities only occur under "special data distributions", which may have a very small probability of occurrence and may not truly reflect the algorithm's running efficiency.
+In contrast, average time complexity can reflect the algorithm's running efficiency under random input data, denoted using the \(\Theta\) notation.

-For some algorithms, we can simply estimate the average case under a random data distribution.
-For example, in the aforementioned example, since the input array is shuffled, the probability of element \(1\) appearing at any index is equal.
-Therefore, the average number of loops for the algorithm is half the length of the array \(n / 2\), giving an average time complexity of \(\Theta(n / 2) = \Theta(n)\).
+For some algorithms, we can simply derive the average case under random data distribution.
+For example, in the above example, since the input array is shuffled, the probability of element \(1\) appearing at any index is equal, so the algorithm's average number of loops is half the array length \(n / 2\), giving an average time complexity of \(\Theta(n / 2) = \Theta(n)\).

-However, calculating the average time complexity for more complex algorithms can be quite difficult, as it's challenging to analyze the overall mathematical expectation under the data distribution.
-In such cases, we usually use the worst-case time complexity as the standard for judging the efficiency of the algorithm.
+But for more complex algorithms, calculating average time complexity is often quite difficult, because it is hard to analyze the overall mathematical expectation under data distribution.
+In this case, we usually use worst-case time complexity as the criterion for judging algorithm efficiency.

 Why is the \(\Theta\) symbol rarely seen?

-Possibly because the \(O\) notation is more commonly spoken, it is often used to represent the average time complexity.
-However, strictly speaking, this practice is not accurate.
-In this book and other materials, if you encounter statements like "average time complexity \(O(n)\)", please understand it directly as \(\Theta(n)\).
+This may be because the \(O\) symbol is too catchy, so we often use it to represent average time complexity.
+But strictly speaking, this practice is not standard.
+In this book and other materials, if you encounter expressions like "average time complexity \(O(n)\)", please understand it directly as \(\Theta(n)\).

 Feel free to drop your insights, questions or suggestions